 Medigap Plan M is almost indistinguishable in advantages to Medigap Strategy D except, unlike Strategy D; it simply covers 50 percent of your Medicare Part A deductible.
 The Medicare Part A deductible amount is $1,340 in 2018.
 Considering that Medigap Plan M only covers half the Medicare Part A deductible, you’d continue to be accountable for the rest of the allowance for Medicare Part A services.
 It follows that under Medigap Plan M, you might have flat-rate costs of $670 per the calendar year (the rest of this Part A deductible) when receiving services covered by Medicare Part A, such as inpatient hospital care, skilled nursing facility (SNF) care, hospice care, and certain home health care providers.

-What are the coverages of the Plan M?
-Find out more at https://www.bestmedicaresupplementplans2019.com/
+What are the coverages of the 2019 medicare supplement plan and how can I save money?
+Find out more at

 Medigap Plan M covers the following advantages: